APS provides training and wage earning work experiences to individuals who have an

 The purpose of Associated Production Services, Inc. is to be an organization dedicated to the pursuit of cultivating successful vocational lives for the developmentally disabled adults entrusted to its care and for the staff who serve them.

-By delivering to its consumers a productive model of vocational training, the staff of APS creates a caring community that nurtures and insures that everyone is able to benefit from and enjoy an opportunity to maximize their potential and contribute to their own success and the success of the organization.
+By delivering to its consumers a productive model of vocational training as well as integration into the community if desired, the staff of APS creates a caring community that nurtures and insures that everyone is able to benefit from and enjoy an opportunity to maximize their potential and contribute to their own success and the success of the organization.

 The goal of all programs offered is to maximize the benefits of vocational endeavor and employ.
 For the consumers this is realized by participating in a variety of wage earning training environments which expose and inculcate through experience the assets required to engage in the work world.
 Work skills such as attention and focus, fine and gross motor facility, efficient motion, and perseverance are all gained as the consumers participate in a variety of work settings.
 Positive and appropriate work attitudes and habits are developed as one engages and participates in the program.
 Being able to work to management’s expectations and to function in group settings appropriately are also key in the development of these affective goals and appropriate behavior development.

 The fulfillment of these purposes is primarily achieved via participation in labor intensive packaging operations that intrinsically provide a platform for the development of skills through an empirical modality; “learning by doing.”
+Programs that provide volunteer experience at a wide variety of community based entities and locations are offered when chosen.
+These programs provide exposure to learning, volunteering and recreational endeavors.
 Intermittent reinforcement and support is a natural outcome from this active, mature, expectant, and viable culture that the work creates.
 Individualized goals and objectives are set and achieved through the empowerment of a committed, focused staff.

 Description of Services